In removing the historic oyster farm from Drakes Estero, the Park Service misrepresented science, law, and history.

 The Wilderness Illusion

-As Drakes Bay Oyster Farm fights to stay in business, a group of anti-oyster-farm activists is advocating its demise.
+As Drakes Bay Oyster Farm fought to stay in business, a group of anti-oyster-farm activists is advocated its demise.
 Much of the Drakes Bay Oyster controversy was manufactured by this one small group of mostly-paid professional activists whose tactics included spreading false information about the Lunny family’s farming practices.
 These zealots claim they are advancing the cause of “wilderness.”
 To read more click here